deltafi/deltafi/deltafi-docs/docs/advanced/data_retention.md

 ### Disk Space Delete Policies

-DeltaFi monitors disk space available on the node that hosts MinIO.
+DeltaFi monitors disk space available on the node that hosts object storage.
 Configure a disk space policy to delete data when the % of disk space used exceeds a specified threshold.
 The oldest completed DeltaFiles (by creation date) will be deleted first.